 Confidence in Yourself

-The worlds you have to show your readers are worth them experiencing.
+The worlds you have to show your readers are worth experiencing.

 Feeling this sense of permission is so crucial to “Show, don’t tell” writing, because creation is such an intimate act.
-It can be easier to bail on the whole thing and start telling us what you think about things—much safer-seeming, but it also doesn’t let us experience the world you want to create for us.
+It can be easier to bail on the whole thing and start telling us what you think about things—much safer-seeming.
+But it doesn’t let us experience the world you want to create.

 Accepting the Goodwill of the Reader